-For a limited time, NCDA is offering a first year of membership at the Student rate to those trainees completing a FCD Course using NCDA's curriculum and taught by an instructor listed on the NCDA FCD Registry.
+For a limited time, NCDA is offering a first year of Promotional Membership free to those trainees completing a FCD Course using NCDA's curriculum and taught by an instructor listed on the NCDA FCD Registry and to non-members who have successfully achieved an NCDA Credential.
+This includes those Alternate Pathways Credential Holders.
+Non-members are defined as those that have not held NCDA membership in the past; lapsed members are not eligible for free Promotional Membership.
 (Annually reviewed)